dotnet/arcade/DeploymentPolicy.md

+# Scope for the Deployment Policy and Principles
+The Deployment principles and policies defined in this document applies to all services owned currently and in future by Engineering Systems team (dotnetes@microsoft.com).
+The specific deployment steps/process for each service should be documented as a ReadMe doc along with the service source code.

 # Deployment Principles

 -	The rollout updates and impact are known beforehand by our customers
 -   Deployment quality shows a continual, positive trend over time
--	Key metrics are measured for each rollout and displayed on a dashboard ([Rollout Score Card](../Rollout-Scorecards/RolloutScoring.md)), and a clear rollback threshold is defined.
+-	Key metrics are measured for each rollout and displayed on a dashboard ([Rollout Score Card](../Rollout-Scorecards/README.md)), and a clear rollback threshold is defined.
 -	Deploying multiple small updates is much preferable to single large updates.
 -	No breaking changes ([exceptions granted via policy](https://github.com/dotnet/arcade/blob/master/Documentation/Policy/ChangesPolicy.md))
 -	Rollouts themselves are frictionless, automated, and meet deployment quality goals